 The Neurodiversity Spectrum

-The concept of the neurodiversity spectrum provides a framework for understanding the wide range of neurological variations that exist among us.
-This perspective recognizes that neurological differences are not binary (i.e., neurodivergent vs. neurotypical), but rather exist on a continuum of human cognitive diversity.
+The concept of the neurodiversity spectrum provides a framework for understanding the wide range of neurological variations among us.
+This perspective recognizes that neurological differences are not binary (i.e., neurodivergent vs. neurotypical) but rather exist on a continuum of human cognitive diversity.

 Some of the most commonly recognized neurodivergent conditions include: